franciscojavierarceo/franciscojavierarceo/README.md

     <p>I'm Francisco.
 I love code and I love to build things.</p>
     <p>I'm a Senior Principal Software Engineer at <a href="https://www.redhat.com/">Red Hat</a>
-      where I work on distributed model training, data science pipelines, and feature serving using Kubeflow, Kubernetes, and Feqst.
+      where I work on distributed model training, data science pipelines, and feature serving using Kubeflow, Kubernetes, and Feast.
       I am also a maintainer for <a href="https://www.feast.dev">Feast</a>—the open source Feature Store.</p>
   </samp>
 </p>